 It all started when we realised that women’s voices are too powerful to go unheard for one moment longer.

-Less than 80% of sexual assault is reported to authorities.
+More than 80% of sexual assaults are not reported to authorities.
 When we speak to urban designers, government, universities and other decision-makers, they tell us that the majority of their data comes from crime statistics.

 They're not hearing the full story.